 It’s quite common to not know anything about lymph nodes before you hear about them in the context of your breast cancer diagnosis.
 Essentially the lymphatic system of the body is a system of tubes carrying lymphatic fluid (lymph vessels) and lymph nodes around the body helping to fight off infections.
 The lymph nodes in the armpits are the gateway between the lymphatic system in the arm and rest of the body.
 They act as a filter or drain: bacteria, dead cells, cancer cells from your arm and breast area are caught here.

 The Cancer Research UK website explains lymph nodes and the lymph system really well.

 Your breast surgeon will want to remove your lymph nodes if cancer cells have been found in them (they will have tested them using an ultra sound scan, a biopsy or a sentinel lymph node biopsy which is where they take a sample of cells in the lymph node and have them tested).

-In non-tech jargon, this is what we understand happens when the lymph nodes are removed:
+Here is a basic overview of happens when the lymph nodes are removed:

-1. You will probably stay overnight or longer.
+1. You will probably stay overnight or longer in the hospital.